-1. Name and addre ess of project:
+General Partner Limited Partner

 Street

-City, State, Zip

-2. partners in the ownership additional partners on an

-Name

-Street

-□ General Par tner 🗆 Limited Partner
+General Partner  Limited Partner

-Name

-Street
+Otres et

-General Par tner 🗆 Limited Partner
+General Partner  Limited Partner

-Name

-Street

-General Par tner Dlimited Partner

 3. Project Details:

-a) How many bu ildings are in the project?
+a) How many buildings are in the project?

 b) What are the dates that each building was placed in service and the first year in which it claimed credits?
 Please provide copies of original 8609's for each building.
 (Please list information on additional buildings on an attachment.)

-В uilding Identifica tion No. (BIN) Placed In Service Date 1st Year Credits Claimed
+Building Identification No. (BIN) Placed In Service Date 1 st Year Credits Claimed

-Building Identification No. (BIN) Placed In Service Date 1st Year Credits Claimed
+Building Identification No. (BIN) Placed In Service Date 1 st Year Credits Claimed

-c) Does the Extended Use Agreement present a Qualified Contract? reflect that the owner may re Yes $\ \square$ No quest that Virginia Housing

-d) Is the project mixed income (contai ns unrestricted units)? ∕es □No
+- c) Does the Extended Use Agreement reflect that the owner may request that Virginia Housing present a Qualified Contract? - d) Is the project mixed income (contains unrestricted units)? $\Box$ Yes $\Box$ No

-a) Daga the neutroughing a reserved othor logal decime == t= tie = == ant any form of mustaness

-e) Does the partnership agreement or for purchasing the project?
-(For exa •

-partner.) \square Yes \square No If yes,

-information on the individual or enti •

-NameAddress1
+Name

+Address1

 Address 2

 City, State, Zip

 Phone Number

+Phone Number

+f) The owner has obtained a waiver of the above option or right of first refusal? □Yes 🗆 No

+If yes, attach copy of waiver.

+If no, explain:

+4. Noncompliance:

-f) The owner has obtained a waiver of the above option or right of a lf yes, attach copy of waiver.
-If no, explain: 4.
-Noncompliance: a) Has the project been cited for any violations that have required IRS that remain uncorrected?
-Yes No If yes, please state the nature and date of the violation (include c Nature of Violation Violation of Date b) Does the property currently rate unsatisfactory under Virginia F for Evaluating Performance by Owners and Managers?
-Yes If no, explain: s □ No c) Does the property currently meet the basic physical compliance to claim credits?
-Yes No If no, explain: e standards that are necessary 5.
-Affordability Restrictions: a) Is the project subject to additional affordability restrictions due Rural Development, state/local funding, etc)?
-Yes No If yes, please submit copy of loan agreement. b) Does the property have project based rental assistance?
-If yes, how many years beyond the compliance period must the paraffordability restrictions? roject maintain
+a) Has the project been cited for any violations that have required an 8823 to be filed with the IRS that remain uncorrected?
+If yes, please state the nature and date of the violation (include copies of all uncorrected 8823s).

+Nature of Violation Violation of Date

+- b) Does the property currently rate unsatisfactory under Virginia Housing's Inspection Process for Evaluating Performance by Owners and Managers?
+If no, explain:

+5. Affordability Restrictions:

+- a) Is the project subject to additional affordability restrictions due to loan agreements (i.e. USDA Rural Development, state/local funding, etc)?
+If yes, please submit copy of loan agreement. - b) Does the property have project based rental assistance?
+If yes, how many years beyond the compliance period must the project maintain affordability restrictions?

-6. Pro perty Operations:
+6. Property Operations:

-a) Has the property operated with negative cash flow for at least the 12 months prior to filing the QC request?
-No If yes, provide audited financials detailing the property's negative cash-flow.
+- - If yes, provide audited financials detailing the property's negative cash-flow.

 b) If no, what necessitates the need to be released from the extended compliance period?

--

--

--

-conned Author of any accept that th Author y, to the best of my knowledge and belief, that all factual information provided herein or in ction herewith is true and correct and that I will at all times indemnify and hold harmless the ity and its assigns against all losses, costs, damages, the Authority's expenses, and liabilities nature directly or indirectly resulting from, arising out of, or relating to the Authority's cance, consideration, approval, or disapproval of this Application.
-I understand and agree e one-year period during which the Authority may offer a contract will not begin until the ity receives the final application and all supporting documentation required therein to e the following:
+I certify, to the best of my knowledge and belief, that all factual information provided herein or in connection herewith is true and correct and that I will at all times indemnify and hold harmless the Authority and its assigns against all losses, costs, damages, the Authority's expenses, and liabilities of any nature directly or indirectly resulting from, arising out of, or relating to the Authority's acceptance, consideration, approval, or disapproval of this Application.
+I understand and agree that the one-year period during which the Authority may offer a contract will not begin until the Authority receives the final application and all supporting documentation required therein to include the following:

-a) first year 8609's showing Part II completed, b) annual partnership federal tax returns for all 15 years of operation since the start of the credit period ("all years"), c) annual project financial statements for all years, d) loan documents for all secured debt during the credit period, e) partnership agreement (original, current and all interim amendments).
+- a) first year 8609's showing Part II completed, - b) annual partnership federal tax returns for all 15 years of operation since the start of the credit period ("all years"), - c) annual project financial statements for all years, - d) loan documents for all secured debt during the credit period, - e) partnership agreement (original, current and all interim amendments).

 Owner

-By
+Ву

 Signature

-F Printed Name of Signatory
+Printed Name of Signat tory